pajtai/todo.yaml/README.md

 > A flexible, configurable, and file-based todo tracker.

+## Concepts
+- todo.yaml: You can have as many of these as you want.
+Each tracks todos based on a configuration file in the same directory
+- todo-config.yaml: The configuration file for the specific todo.yaml you are working with

 ## Getting started

 ```shell
 npm i -g todo.yaml
 ```

+You can now run the "todo" command globally

+The command will execute on the nearest todo.yaml file found searching the current directory and each parent directory

 ## Dev Workflow